CPettifo/timetracker/README.md

 ## timetracker

-This app will track user activity in different projects.
+This app will track user activity in different projects, save user preferences as a .json file, and export the day's times as a new line in an excel spreadsheet, with the date and titles of the activities

-To do
+Can store time temporarily in a .json file in case the user accidentally closes the program during the day, this file will be deleted when exporting to excel

+STATUS

-Make an app with a UI - Barebones and exists
+Make an app with a UI - Functional, need to add a small window to display when user is recording time

-Hotkeys
+Hotkeys - Hotkeys can stop the time recording, need to add the ability to change hotkeys

 Buttons

 Timer pops up every 10 minutes

-Save data as a .csv file
+Save data as a .csv file or excel file

 Message or quote of the day, stored in a SQL database